bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ===============

 -  ``variantcaller`` Variant calling algorithm.
-Can be a list of multiple options or false to skip [gatk, freebayes, gatk-haplotype, platypus, mutect, mutect2, scalpel, vardict, varscan, samtools, false]
+Can be a list of multiple options or false to skip [false, freebayes, gatk-haplotype, platypus, mutect, mutect2, scalpel, vardict, varscan, samtools, gatk]

     - Paired (typically somatic, tumor-normal) variant calling is currently supported by vardict, freebayes, mutect2, mutect (see disclaimer below),